mbarzeev/pedalboard/packages/stylelint-plugin-craftsmanlint/README.md

 }
 ```
 This means that the `font-family` CSS property cannot be in the `my-css-file.css` file.
-> Both "forbidden" an "allowed" support and Array of files but also a reserved keyword `["all"]` to enforce the rule on all inspected files.
+> Both "forbidden" an "allowed" support an Array of files but also a reserved keyword `["all"]` to enforce the rule on all inspected files.

 ### Advanced usage